b02k11/Docsify/document.md

 ```
 vim introduction.md
 ```
 Vim is a text editor which is used for editing.
+To enable editing in Vim press i and to save and exit press esc key followed by :wq

 # Customization
 Docsify provides various configuration options to customize the appearance and behavior of your documentation.
 These options are typically set in the index.js file in the docsify directory.
 Below are some of the commonly used configuration options: